appsmithorg/appsmith/CONTRIBUTING.md

 - [How to run tests?](#how-to-run-tests)

 ## How can I contribute?
-There are many places ways can contribute to Appsmith and all types of contributions are highly appreciated.
+There are many ways in which we/one can to contribute to Appsmith.
+All contributions are highly appreciated.

 - Beta testing
 - Raise Issues